 5.3.1.
-Diatom adaptation to stratified waters
+Diatom Adaptation to Stratified Waters

-Classically, diatoms have been characterised as dominant in turbulent, fertile waters but subordinate to other phytoplankton such as dinoflagellates in (surface water) nutrient exhausted stratified environments [Margalef, 1978].
-The burgeoning evidence, summarized above, from both modern oceanographic experiments and "palaeo-flux" studies of ancient sediments requires a re-appraisal of this, in that there are species of diatoms that are not only adapted to survive in stratified conditions, but that may also form significant biomass and may dominate flux from such environments.

-Diatoms exhibit three adaptations to stratified conditions with associated nutrient depleted mixed layers.
+[36] Classically, diatoms have been characterized as dominant in turbulent, fertile waters but subordinate to other phytoplankton such as dinoflagellates in (surface water) nutrient exhausted stratified environments [Margalef,

+- 1978].
+The burgeoning evidence, summarized above, from both modern oceanographic experiments and "palaeo-flux" studies of ancient sediments requires a reappraisal of this, in that there are species of diatoms that are not only adapted to survive in stratified conditions, but that may also form significant biomass and may dominate flux from such environments. - [37] Diatoms exhibit three adaptations to stratified conditions with associated nutrient depleted mixed layers.
 Several species are capable of reproducing rapidly in low light conditions characteristic of the lower part of the surface mixed layer and even at the nutricline [Goldman, 1993; Goldman and McGillicuddy, 2003].
-Other species, either as individual cells or as mats, are able to regulate their buoyancy to take up nitrate from the nutricline and ascend to surface waters to photosynthesise [Singler and Villareal, 2005; Villareal et al., 1999b].
-A further adaptation is the association with intracellular N-fixing cyanobacterial symbionts particularly with Hemiaulus [Carpenter et al., 1999; Scharek et al., 1999], although blooms of this species are observed within the mixed layer and it is not documented to occur at frontal zones.

-Although several of the stratified-adapted species discussed are capable of rapid reproduction in conventional blooms, the growth of biomass commonly appears to involve a more gradual accumulation (within DCMs or at fronts).
-In this respect the large, heavily silicified or "armoured" nature of some species or their formation of large mats, both adaptations that inhibit grazers, are an inherent part of this strategy [Hamm et al., 2003; Smetacek et al., 2004].
+Other species, either as individual cells or as mats, are able to regulate their buoyancy to take up nitrate from the nutricline and ascend to surface waters to photosynthesize [Singler and Villareal, 2005; Villareal et al., 1999b].
+A further adaptation is the association with intracellular N-fixing cyanobacterial symbionts particularly with Hemiaulus [Carpenter et al., 1999; Scharek et al., 1999], although blooms of this species are observed within the mixed layer and it is not documented to occur at frontal zones. - [38] Although several of the stratified-adapted species discussed are capable of rapid reproduction in conventional blooms, the growth of biomass commonly appears to involve a more gradual accumulation (within DCMs or at fronts).
+In this respect the large, heavily silicified or "armored" nature of some species or their formation of large mats, both adaptations that inhibit grazers, are an inherent part of this strategy [Hamm et al., 2003; Smetacek et al., 2004].
 In this respect they are totally different from the well documented more lightly silicified and rapidly growing diatoms of the spring bloom or coastal upwelling pulse whose strategy appears to be to grow and sediment rapidly in a matter of days before zooplankton populations can increase sufficiently for substantive grazing to occur [Alldredge and Gotschalk, 1989].

 5.3.2.
-Vertical migration
+Vertical Migration

-Of the diatoms discussed, studies by Villareal and others demonstrate that large individual cells of Ethmodiscus rex, and both individual cells and mats of rhizosolenid diatoms are able to regulate their buoyancy to migrate between deep nitrate pools (as deep as 140m) and the surface [Villareal et al., 1993; 1999a; Moore and Villareal, 1996; Singler and Villareal, 2005].
-At present, the ecology of Thalassiothrix has not been well-studied, either in the field or in culture, although there is one report of positive buoyancy [Waite and Nodder, 2001].
-The extent to which vertical migration may be an important part of Thalassiothrix ecology, therefore, remains unknown.
+[39] Of the diatoms discussed, studies by Villareal and others demonstrate that large individual cells of Ethmodiscus rex, and both individual cells and mats of rhizosolenid diatoms are able to regulate their buoyancy to migrate between deep nitrate pools (as deep as 140 m) and the surface [Villareal et al., 1993, 1999a; Moore and Villareal, 1996; Singler and Villareal, 2005; Pilskaln et al., 2005].
+At present, the ecology of Thalassiothrix has not been well-studied, either in the field or in culture, although there is one report of positive buoyancy in shipboard cultures [Waite and Nodder, 2001].
+The extent to which vertical migration may be an important part of Thalassiothrix ecology therefore remains unknown.

 5.3.3.
-Massive concentration at depth
+Massive Concentration at Depth

-The most striking evidence for intense concentration at depth is that of Quilty et al., [1985]; Figure 3.
-The spatial and temporal abundance of such concentrations is unknown, although evidence from the sediment suggests that such accumulations must episodically have been common to generate observed sediment deposits (Kemp et al., 1999).
-Deep sound-scattering layers are relatively common, although very sparsely sampled and it may be that other such layers are generated by giant diatoms rather than zooplankton or fish (cf Barber and Haedrich, 1969).
+[40] The most striking evidence for intense concentration at depth is that of Quilty et al. [1985] (Figure 3).
+The spatial and temporal abundance of such concentrations is unknown, although evidence from the sediment suggests that such accumulations must episodically have been common to generate observed sediment deposits [Kemp et al., 1999].
+Deep sound-scattering layers are relatively common, although very sparsely sampled and it may be that other such